spacetelescope/style-guides/guides/python.md

 ### Regression tests

-Regression tests provide coverage of the entire package and as much coverage as reasonable.
+Regression tests provide higher-level coverage of workflows using known good data.
+While recommended, they may not always be appropriate for every package.

 Regression tests should be in their own top level directory but with a structure that follows the same layout as the code,